 Ages 5-21.
 Junior curling practice is on Sundays.
 Various sessions are offered during the day based on level of experience.

-Junior Curling Chairs: Valerie Parcero and Caitlin Pulli.
+c.
 Sunday Night Open

-Sign up as an individual or in pairs, with teams formed each draw by the Drawmaster.
+Sign up as an individual or as a team, with teams formed by the Drawmaster.
 Emphasis of the league is on teaching newer members the sport and experienced members learning different team positions.
-Mix of experienced and newer curlers on every team.
 6-end games.
 Maximum of 9 teams.
 Start time: 6:00pm.
-Drawmaster: John Yaworski.

-c.
+d.
 Sunday Night Collegiate

 Open to fully matriculated college students.
 Sign up as a team, or as an individual and Drawmaster will help find you a team.
 8-end games.
 Maximum 9 teams.
 Start time: 8:30pm.

-Drawmaster: John Yaworski d.
-Monday Daytime Open e.
-Monday Night Women f.
-Monday Night Open
+e.
+Monday Daytime Open

 Sign up as an individual, with teams formed each week by the Drawmaster.
 6-end games.
 Maximum of 32 curlers.
 Start time: 10:00am.
-Drawmaster: Trudy Hotaling different team positions.
-Mix of experienced and newer curlers on every team.
-8-end games.
-Maximum of 9 teams.
-Start time: 8:15pm.
-Drawmaster: Steve Elliott.